Sheriff (United States): Louisiana

 The Louisiana constitution establishes the office of sheriff in each parish, each elected to a term of four years (Const.
 Art.
 V, §27).
 The sheriff is the chief law enforcement officer in the parish and has both criminal and civil jurisdiction.
 The sheriff is in charge of all criminal investigations and is responsible for executing court orders and process.
 The sheriff is the collector of ad valorem taxes and other taxes and license fees as provided by law and is the keeper of the public jail in the parish.
 Article V, Section 32 provides for the offices of civil sheriff and criminal sheriff in Orleans Parish.
 State & Local Government in Louisiana, Chapter 3 Local Government, Part.
 II.
 Constitutional Offices.
 The office is so powerful that Harry Lee—elected seven times as sheriff of Jefferson Parish, and head of a powerful southern Louisiana political machine—said, "Why would I want to be governor when I can be king?"

 Orleans Parish

-Orleans Parish now has one sheriff, Susan Hutson, with the new Orleans Parish Sheriff's Office combining the following two offices into one office in accordance with Louisiana Revised Statute 33:1500,.
+Orleans Parish now has one sheriff with the new Orleans Parish Sheriff's Office combining the following two offices into one office in accordance with Louisiana Revised Statute 33:1500,.
 This statute required the Orleans Parish criminal and civil sheriffs' offices to be merged into one office by 2010 as a result of legislation passed to merge the Criminal and Civil Courts into one consolidated district court, as in all other Louisiana parishes.